 Just behind that is a soft feel pocket that is labelled as a tablet pocket.
 It is tucked within the bag and so would offer some protection, but it isn’t padded on both sides.
 I’d rather use the laptop pocket for my tablet.
 It also has another little zipped pocket inside for your USB keys, cables etc…or even little things like your keys.

 The Back Pocket

 This bag differs dramatically from its last two incarnations as it opens up just like a suitcase.
-I wasn’t so keen on this to begin with, as I like to pack my bags from the top, but it actually resulted in neater F;lying Fluskey.
-I didn’t have to unpack lots of things to get things from the bottom.
-Items remained in my bag and so didn’t have to “repack” in the same way every day or two (I tend to throw things all over the floor when I am on the hunt for this, that or the other).
+I wasn’t so keen on this to begin with, as I like to pack my bags from the top, but it actually resulted in a neater Flying Fluskey!
+I didn’t have to unpack loads to get things at the bottom.
+Items remained in my bag and so I didn’t have to “repack” in the same way every day or two (I tend to throw things all over the floor when I am on the hunt for this, that or the other).

-Using the pockets on the top is a blessing and curse.
-If you need them, they are incredibly handy BUT they do fill up quite a lot of space in the main pocket.
+Using the pockets on the top is a blessing and a curse.
+If you need them, they are incredibly handy, BUT they do fill up quite a lot of space in the main pocket.